-Following this year’s General Licence ﬁasco, Defra are now reviewing when people will and won’t be allowed to control pest species in England in 2020.
+Following last year’s General Licence ﬁasco, Defra are now reviewing when people will and won’t be allowed to control pest species in England in 2020.

 We are taking action now